Heavy Competition: Production

 "Heavy Competition" was written by Ryan Koh and directed by Ken Whittingham.
 It was the fifth of six episodes guest starring Idris Elba, best known as Stringer Bell from The Wire.
 Elba said he did not watch the episode after it aired because "I'm hypercritical about my work, so I try not to torture myself."
 Rainn Wilson said he liked the episode because it demonstrated growth for his character and the relationship between Michael and Dwight; he said "I like the way they let characters grow and change on the show," and said of his character, "It's not the same acolyte ass kissing as season 2".
 Wilson said the moment Dwight spun around the HarperCollins secretary saying "Spin move", which was included in the script, was one of the most popular moments of the episode among the writers.
 Wilson said of filming the move, "We did like five spin moves and once I did a somersault.
 I thought I was being all nimble and quick, but no. I watch it and it looks like a manatee doing ballet at SeaWorld."

 Immediately after "Heavy Competition" first aired, NBC created a sub-page on their official "Angela and Andy" wedding site with the full version of Andy's "You Can Call Me Al" a cappella song, as well as an advertisement for their $9,000 wedding performances, both of which were featured in the episode itself.
 The official website for The Office included two cut scenes from "Heavy Competition".
 In the first 45-second clip, Michael tries to justify his use of Dwight for leads and Ryan expresses anger when Dwight steals his uncle's dry cleaning company as a client, leading Pam to mock the idea that Ryan cares about anyone but himself and Michael to intercede when Ryan in turn calls Pam a "hag".
-In the second 50-second clip, Andy tries to sell Jim and Pam a Christian cross-shaped cake from his failed wedding with Angela, and Jim tells Andy he believes the whole office is against him.
+In the second 50-second clip, Andy tries to sell Jim and Pam a Christian cross-shaped cake from his failed wedding with Angela (as mentioned by Jim in the finished episode), and Jim tells Andy he believes the whole office is against him.